 When you’re doing revision, go through your manuscript and isolate everything that repeats, whether it’s an encounter between characters, a setting, or a plot point.
 Then make sure that each is different enough from its predecessors and also that you craft its impact slightly differently from all the other times.
 If it’s a fight with a couple, let this fight plant a seed of doubt in the character’s mind about the future of the relationship.
 Let the next one inspire the character to stick it out and work through the issue.
 Let the final fight lead to a bout of the silent treatment, or whatever.

-There are lots of ways to manage this issue and keep readers from experiencing Diminishing Returns.
+There are lots of ways to manage this issue and keep readers from experiencing the Law of Diminishing Returns.
 Being aware of the problem is the most important step toward fighting it.

 Hire me as your book editor so I can help you weed out this issue, and many others in your manuscript, and get it ready to submit.